sgryphon/dotnet-distributed-tracing-examples/src/b-jaeger/ReadMe.md

 ## b) Jaeger

-An OpenTelemetry example, exporting to Jaeger.
+An OpenTelemetry example, exporting trace information to Jaeger for graphical display of timelines and application architecture.

+Note that Jaeger only supports activity traces, not log records, so you need to combine it with a logging solution such as Elasticsearch.

 ### Requirements